 There are two kinds of masks that you can use with FaceTracker to improve tracking results.

-First one should be familiar to you if you ever used masks in Nuke.
-It helps you to exclude regions of the frame that overlap with the subject, so FaceTracker will not be confused.
+The first one should be familiar to you if you ever used masks in Nuke.
+It helps you to exclude regions of the frame that overlaps the subject, so FaceTracker will not be confused.
 You just create a mask of any kind you want as you usually do and connect it to the

 mask input of FaceTracker placed on the right side of the node shape, just as usual.
 Then on the main settings tab of FaceTracker in the